Pavel Durov

 Pavel Durov as a child

 Pavel started school in Turin, where his father worked for several years.
-The family soon returned to Russia, and after a short time in a general education school, Pavel enrolled in the Academic Gymnasium at St. Petersburg State University.
+The family soon returned to Russia, and after a brief stint at a regular school, Pavel enrolled in the Academic Gymnasium at St. Petersburg State University.

 Durov studied in a class with an advanced curriculum in four foreign languages.
-He sat in the front row due to vision problems.
-From the age of 11, he became interested in programming, creating his first programs with his brother.
+He sat in the front row because of vision problems.
+At age 11, he got into programming, creating his first programs with his brother.

-He became known for his school pranks involving hacking computer networks: out of boredom, Pavel changed screensavers on all the computers in the computer science classroom and easily hacked the passwords set by teachers.
+He became known for his school pranks involving computer hacking: out of boredom, Pavel changed screensavers on all the computers in the computer lab and easily cracked the passwords teachers had set.

 Pavel Durov in his youth and now